-Youth sports are a great opportunity for a child to build self-esteem and learn fundamental skills.
+Youth sports are a great opportunity for a child to build self-esteem and learn fundamentals skills.
 It's also an opportunity for adults to become positive role models and to teach the value and importance of good sportsmanship.

 Our priority is development not winning.
-Our Club's philosophy is long term player development, and again, winning is not the ultimate goal.
-South Tweed Community Touch Association Incorporated (STT) recognises, respects, and promotes cultural identity and diversity.
-We want everyone to enjoy the great game of touch football, and we are providing this information in an effort to assist you and your child in gaining a greater understanding of player development and the game of touch football.
+Our club's philosophy is long term player development, and again, winning is not the ultimate goal.
+South Tweed Community Touch Assoc Inc wants you to enjoy the great game of touch football, and we are providing this information in an effort to assist you and your child in gaining a greater understanding of player development and the game of touch football.

 Over the past couple of years, we have seen an increased lack of respect towards referees during our Friday Night Competition, which has forced our Association to adopt a ZERO TOLERANCE POLICY.
 This policy applies to all coaches, players, parents and other supporters and referees effective immediately.

-Drinking alcohol, smoking, or use of illegal substances is prohibited during South Tweed Touch (STT) events.
+Drinking alcohol, smoking, or use of illegal substances is prohibited during South Tweed Touch events.
 Disrespect, questioning rulings, playing not in the spirit of the game, abusive and obscene language, violent play, violent conduct, fighting, and other behaviour (including but not limited to sarcasm, taunting, etc.) will not be tolerated during any club event.
 Ultimate responsibility for the actions of coaches, players, parents, and spectators resides with the Team Delegate.